cshubatt/Complexity-Index/README.md

 - **OLC**: Objective Lottery Complexity
 - **SLC**: Subjective Lottery Complexity

-Depending on the Input, the tool calculates these indices and saves them in the `output' folder, including the necessary features to obtain these indices.
+Depending on the Input, the tool calculates these indices and saves them in the `output` folder, including the necessary features to obtain these indices.

 ## Input